KevinMarquette/kevinmarquette.github.io/_posts/2017-07-31-Powershell-regex-regular-expression.md

 share-img: http://kevinmarquette.github.io/img/share-img/2017-07-31-Powershell-regex-regular-expression.png
 ---

-Regular expressions (regex) are used to match and parse text.
-The regex language is a very powerfull shorthand for describing patterns.
+Regular expressions (regex) match and parse text.
+The regex language is a powerfull shorthand for describing patterns.
 Powershell makes use of regular expressions in several ways.
 Sometimes it is easy to forget that these commands are using regex becuase it is so tightly integrated.
-You may already be using some of these and not even realize that they are using regex patterns.
+You may already be using some of these commands and not even realize it.

 <!--more-->